charlytron/bash-mastery/README.md

 My current version of VS Code supports not only Jupyter but also runnable shell script code cells, an obvious boon.

-The usual shebang script `#!/bin/bash`  will generate errors below these code cells, but the following code will work
+The usual shebang script `#!/bin/bash` at the top of the shell script will generate errors below these code cells, but the following code will replace the shebang.

 ``` bash
 %%bash